FAQ – LEGAL FEES AND SERVICES

 Our offices are generally open to the public Monday through Friday from 8:30am to 5pm.
 However we often meet with clients either before or after office hours, to accommodate their schedules.

 To hire our law firm to represent you, we require you to sign either a Contingency Fee Agreement, or an Engagement of Counsel Agreement depending on the type of legal matter and the facts and circumstances of your particular case.
-We can discuss what type of contract best fits your needs when we meet for your free initial consultation.
+We can discuss what type of contract best fits your needs.
 We will provide you with a sample copy of the contract to take home and review before making a final decision whether to hire our firm.

-We represent individuals and businesses in a wide variety of areas including business law and litigation, construction law, personal injury and wrongful death, trucking law and litigation, and workers compensation.
+We represent individuals and businesses in a wide variety of areas including business law and litigation; construction law; personal injury and wrongful death; auto, motorcycle and trucking litigation; and product defect litigation.
 Our personal injury cases involve issues ranging from broken bones to brain injuries.

 There are certain types of cases we do not handle such as family law, criminal law, tax, immigration, and estate planning.
 However, our lawyers have been active in local, state and national bar associations and we know highly skilled lawyers in most practice areas throughout the country.
 We have a wide network of excellent attorneys that we can co-counsel with or recommend clients to, when appropriate, if you need help involving family law, criminal law, real estate transactions, employment law, landlord-tenant disputes, or immigration law.